dominictarr/private-groups-paper/README.md

 a different external nonce.
 This would mean no one is fooled into decrypting a message not created by the sender.

+Also, since the body uses a nonce derived from the external nonce and header, this means that even if you pass someone the message `key` they will not decrypt a replayed copy of the message, following the protocol they will select a different nonce.

 As noted with private box, if messages are stored on permanent logs, an ephemeral key does not give us additional security.
 Theirfore, we just use sender*recipient as the key.
 This can be cached, and so attempting decryption of a groupbox message only uses fast symmetric operations.
 This significantly improves performance, so for the same cost, we may attempt many more decryptions, which is necessary for groups.

+## entrusting a single message key

+All the formats extend the basic structure established in pgp - the body of the message is encrypted via a symmetric key, which is used for only this message, and that symmetric key is encrypted to one or more recipients.
+This creates a possibility that the key used to encrypt the body could later be shared.

+This unavoidable feature could be used for both legitimate and illegitimate purposes.
+An example of a legitimate use may be to receive a security disclosure - some one privately reports a vulnerability in software, and after the fix is deployed, the report is transparently published.
+Group governance may also require private discussions at times, that may important to reveal at a later time.

+An illegitimate use would be to reveal a private message to a third party, without the consent of it's author.
+However, there are times where such an action is warranted, for example, if some is sending abuse or threats via a private message - it may be necessary to reveal or report that.

+Even it was some how cryptographically preventable, it would not be possible to prevent someone taking a screenshot a private message.
+On the other hand - such screenshots are easily doctored, but with secure scuttlebutt's authenticated design, at least this is prevented, if such things are easily verifyable, surely an unverifyable leak is not credible.

+The process of entrusted a such a key is simple: supply a tuple of the message id, and the body key to the message: `[hash(message), unboxKey(message)]` The body key can be obtained by decrypting the message header.

 ## groups